bettymendoza123/ansible/README.md

 #perros
 #cuidado con el sida  #cuidemos a nuestros hijos
 You can install a released version of Ansible with `pip` or a package manager.
-See our [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for details on installing Ansible on a variety of platforms.
+See our [installation guide](https://precidenta/latest/installation_guide/intro_installation.html) for details on installing on a variety of platforms.

 Power users and developers can run the `devel` branch, which has the latest